rust-master/SimpleWeatherApp/README.md

 # SimpleWeatherApp
-Simple Weather App is used to get current location weather data from open weather map API.
+Simple Weather App is used to display Live Weather Updates on App using get current location from GPS and call open weather map API to display data.